SafeHome.org may receive compensation from some providers listed on this page. Learn More

 As a company, Ring is clearly committed to making things safer for everyone.
 As such, when we set up our Video Doorbell 3, we also joined Neighbors, Ring’s community-based security app.
 The app is basically a virtual neighborhood watch that has a social media-like feel.
 It provides real-time crime and safety alerts from both neighbors and the local police department based on the zip code entered at setup.

 If you use Neighbors, you’ll also be encouraged to share videos, images, and comments in a collaborative way with the goal of making your community safer.
-There’s anecdotal evidence to suggest this app has even helped police departments solve actual crimes!4 We don’t think many doorbells can make that claim.
+There’s anecdotal evidence to suggest this app has even helped police departments solve actual crimes!6 We don’t think many doorbells can make that claim.

 Ring App Incident Breakdown

 Now, we will say that while we viewed this as a positive, some might see it differently.
 Those who are hyper-concerned with their privacy might not like that while the Neighbors feature is opt-in, you can’t really opt-out.
 There’s no real way to delete the service from the Ring app itself.
-While Ring representatives have said they will never disclose user video to law enforcement without the express consent of the user or if it is required to by law, privacy hawks might not be too keen on this function.5 Take that for what it’s worth.
+While Ring representatives have said they will never disclose user video to law enforcement without the express consent of the user or if it is required to by law, privacy hawks might not be too keen on this function.7 Take that for what it’s worth.

-Did You Know: Ring’s Neighbors app not only helps keep people safe, it keeps pets safe too.
+Did You Know?
+Ring’s Neighbors app not only helps keep people safe, it keeps pets safe too.
 The company has documented cases of people using their Ring networks to track down missing animals.

 Overall, we were really happy with the Ring Video Doorbell 3.
 Although it’s not aesthetically designed to our liking, we couldn’t argue with its functionality.
 Retailing for about $200, the Ring is a solid choice at a more than reasonable price for anyone looking to purchase a new doorbell camera.
-And with its enormous family of home security products, we think the Ring Video Doorbell 3 is a perfect start to a broader home security system.

 For instance, if you’re looking to save some cash, their original Video Doorbell is only $99.
 You also have a wired option in the Video Doorbell Pro.
 The Pro model is slightly more expensive than the Video Doorbell 3, but it boasts a slimmer design and a more reliable (hardwired) connection, which we like.

 Then there’s the Video Doorbell Elite, which brings out the big guns as far as entryway protection goes.
 This model has a flush-mount design and uses an ethernet connection, which is the best connection-type we’ve seen.
-Finally, if you live in an apartment or condo, you might want to consider Ring’s Peephole Cam.

 Here’s a quick look at some of Ring’s offerings: